ldsec/medco/README.md

 MedCo documentation is centralized on the following website:
 [MedCo Unlynx](https://medco.epfl.ch/documentation/developer/components/medco-unlynx.html).

-## Version

-We have a development and a stable version.
-The `master`-branch in `github.com/lca1/medco-unlynx` is the development version that works but can have incompatible changes.

-Use one of the latest tags `v0.1.3` that are stable and have no incompatible changes.

 ## License
 *medco-unlynx* is licensed under a End User Software License Agreement ('EULA') for non-commercial use.
 If you need more information, please contact us.